Possible coup underway in Sudan with government ministers arrested by military group | DW | 25.10.2021

 The Sudanese Communist party said this was a "full military coup'' orchestrated by the Sovereign Council's head General Abdel-Fattah Burhan, and called on workers to go on strike.

 Local media reports said the Khartoum International Airport had been cordoned off by military forces.
-Al Arabiya reported that major airlines had suspended flights to Khartoum two days ago.
+Al Arabiya reported that major airlines had suspended flights to Khartoum.

 Sources said internet services had been disrupted across capital city Khartoum.
 NetBlocks, a group which tracks disruptions across the internet, said it had seen a "significant disruption" to both fixed-line and mobile internet connections across Sudan with multiple providers early Monday.